cu-m/cu-m/README.md

-# Into
+# Info
   hey, im nexus. im a 16yo femboy dev.

 # langs
   - Lua (not the best)